-Find the Cheapest Homeowners Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

 How much does flood insurance cost in Connecticut?

 It's easier to understand the influence of geography when you compare flood insurance costs between cities.
 In our analysis of the most recently available FEMA data, we looked at where flood insurance is most in demand.
-Out of the 10 towns and cities with the highest number of active flood insurance policies, six were located in Fairfield County.

 Cities with the most active flood insurance policies in Connecticut